rbotts/Occupancy/UnmarkedGuide.md

 ### What is Occupancy?

-Occupancy is the parameter `ψ` that describes whether a particular entity `y` *occupies* a particular site (i.e: an animal is present in a specific nature reserve).
+Occupancy is the parameter *ψ* that describes whether a particular entity *y* "occupies" a particular site (i.e: an animal is present in a specific nature reserve).
 Originally developed for use in ecological research, occupany modeling is a statistical technique that seeks to estimate the "true" occupancy of a given set of sites based on survey data.
 In the most common approaches, models take into account that the probability of detection is almost certainly imperfect and unknown (that is, there is some unspecified probability, greater than 0, of surveying a site and *not detecting* a species that is truly present there, a **false negative**).
 However, note that very few models can cope with **false positives** (surveying a site and "detecting" a species that is truly *absent* there).

 Unfortunately, this field is so young that the terminology has not quite solidified yet: different groups may use different names for the same techniques.
 Whenever introducing a new term, I will also list any synonyms I have seen before.
 Hopefully that approach will allow the reader to effectively search for more information about a particular term, if it is difficult to find resources using the terminology that I prefer.